Center on Research and Evaluation

 6116 N. Central Expressway, Suite 400

 Dr. Annie Wright is the Executive Director for Southern Methodist University’s Center on Research and Evaluation (CORE).
 She is a Clinical Community psychologist and a program evaluator.
 Her expertise is in the planning, implementation and evaluation of K-12 educational programming.
 She works with a range of educational ecosystems, including districts, schools, and out of school time non-profits.
-She has a particular interest in the work of community coalitions focused on educational reform and systems level change.
+She has a particular interest in the work of community coalitions focused on systems-level change.

 Dr. Wright pays particular attention to both community and implementation science principles in order to inform and advocate for effective and equitable programming.
 Within educational settings, her content expertise covers expanded learning ecosystems, stratigic partnerships, social & emotional learning and STEM, pre-kindergarten and early childhood education, programming within museums and other informal learning settings, college and career readiness, and educator pipeline programs.

 Her responsibilities as the Executive Director include ensuring the quality and rigor of all CORE projects and facilitating smooth collaboration with program staff, funders, and other evaluation partners.
 Dr. Wright is also responsible for developing complex, yet feasible, process and outcome evaluation plans, multiple forms of data collection, management, analysis, report writing and presentations, in addition to coordinating CORE’s evaluation team.